 The Capital One Venture Rewards Card offers Global Entry or TSA PreCheck reimbursement as a benefit of holding the credit card.
 It is one of the most cost-effective options on this list as the annual fee on the card is only $95 and is even waived in the first year of card membership.

 The card is offering a sign-up bonus of 50,000 Capital One Venture Miles ($500 value) after spending $3,000 in the first three months of card membership.

 The Platinum Card from American Express

 The Platinum Card from American Express also offers Global Entry or TSA PreCheck reimbursement as a benefit of card membership.
 It also offers the best airport lounge access available from any credit card product, and we’ve named it the best card for booking airfare.

 The card is offering a welcome offer of 60,000 American Express Membership Rewards points after spending $5,000 in the first 3 months of card membership.
 However, make sure to check and see if you are eligible for the 100,000 point welcome bonus offer.

 Click Here to learn more about the American Express Platinum card.

-We’ve named the Chase Sapphire Reserve Card our favorite travel rewards credit card.
-Outside of the free Global Entry/TSA PreCheck credit it offers, it also comes with Priority Pass Lounge access, an annual $300 travel credit and a host of other premium benefits.
+The Chase Sapphire Reserve is one of our favorite travel rewards credit cards.
+Outside of the free Global Entry/TSA PreCheck credit it offers, it also comes with Priority Pass Lounge access, an annual $300 travel credit, complimentary Lyft Pink membership, and a host of other premium benefits.